Appendix A: SSL/TLS Overview

 The SSL handshake involves several steps, some of which are optional depending on what options the SSL client and server have been configured with.
 Below, in Figure 2, you will find a simplified diagram of the SSL handshake process.

 A.3 Differences between SSL and TLS Protocol Versions

-SSL (Secure Socket Layer) and TLS (Transport Security Layer) are both cryptographic protocols which provide secure communication over networks.
-These two protocols (and the several version of each) are in widespread use today in applications ranging from web browsing to e-mail to instant messaging and VoIP.
+SSL (Secure Sockets Layer) and TLS (Transport Security Layer) are both cryptographic protocols which provide secure communication over networks.
+These two protocols (and the several versions of each) are in widespread use today in applications ranging from web browsing to e-mail to instant messaging and VoIP.
 Each protocol, and the underlying versions of each, are slightly different from the other.